picketlink2/as-subsystem/README.md

 # How to use it  #

 The current version supports only a small set of the PicketLink configurations.
-The actual version of the schema supports only the configurations used in the idp.war and sales.war examples web applications.
+The actual version of the schema supports only the configurations used in the idp.war and sales.war web applications.

-First, download the examples applications from https://repository.jboss.org/nexus/content/groups/public/org/picketlink/picketlink-fed-webapps-as7-assembly/2.0.2.Final/picketlink-fed-webapps-as7-assembly-2.0.2.Final.zip.
+First, download the web applications from https://repository.jboss.org/nexus/content/groups/public/org/picketlink/picketlink-fed-webapps-as7-assembly/2.0.2.Final/picketlink-fed-webapps-as7-assembly-2.0.2.Final.zip.

 Extract the file and copy the idp.war and sales.war to ${jboss.home.dir}/standalone/deployments.